ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/go/index.md

   },
 )
 if err != nil {
-  // handling the query execution error
+  // handle a query execution error
 }
 ```